google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 A service worker is a script that runs in the background, separate from your web page.
 It responds to events, including network requests made from pages it serves and push notices from your server.
 A service worker has an intentionally short lifetime.
 It wakes up when it gets an event and runs only as long as it needs to process it.

-Service workers also have a limited set of APIs when compared to JavaScript in a normsl browsing context.
+Service workers also have a limited set of APIs when compared to JavaScript in a normal browsing context.
 This is standard for [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) on the web.
 A Service worker can’t access the DOM but can access things like the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache), and they can make network requests using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Client/postMessage) are also available to use for data persistence and messaging between the service worker and pages it controls.
 [Push events](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/onpush) sent from your server can invoke the [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) to increase user engagement.

 A service worker can intercept network requests made from a page (which triggers a fetch event on the service worker) and return a response retrieved from the network, or retrieved from a local cache, or even constructed programmatically.
 Effectively, it's a programmable proxy in the browser.
 The neat part is that, regardless of where the response comes from, it looks to the web page as though there were no service worker involvement.